gdlc/STAT_COMP/INCLASS_4.md

 **Task**: Create a function `myT()` that will take a matrix and will return it's transpose.
 Inside the function you cannot use the `t()` funciton, instead, use loops to produce the transpose.

-Hin 1: Consider structuring the task into the following sub-tasks:
+**Hint 1**: Consider structuring the task into the following sub-tasks:
   1) create a small matrix (e.g., 3, rows 2 columns) to use as an example,
   2) determine dimensions of the input matrix using `nrow()` and `ncol()`,
   3) create another object (e.g., `Xt`) with the expected dimensions of the transpose,